 I have never been a huge fan of risotto.
 Never disliked it, just never thought much of it … but, because I know Eric LOVES it, I decided what the hell, I’ll make it.
 And you know what, not only was it super delicious, but I learned a few things along the way too.

 Tips for Making Perfectly Creamy, Mushroom Risotto (and yes, it’s vegan!)

 1. You have to use the right rice!
 Like for real.
 Because if you don’t then it’s not really a risotto, it’s just a creamy white rice dish.
 Get it.
 So, Arborio rice is a short-grain, stubby white rice from Italy.
 Although it is grown here in the U.S. too, it originated the Piedmont region in the boot-shaped country.
 You can find it where all the other rice is sold, it is a little bit more expensive than regular white rice but so worth it for this dish.

-2. You will use WAAYYYY more liquid than any recipe ever tell you need.
+2. You will use WAAYYYY more liquid than any recipe will ever tell you you need.
 And by WAAYYYY more I mean like twice as much.
 Why?
 Eh, I guess those little grains are just super absorbent.
 I used a combination of white wine and mushroom broth.
 And a bit of vegan half and half at the end.

 3. You don’t need dairy to make a creamy risotto.
-True ‘dat phat 😉 Seriously, try it.
+True ‘dat 😉 Seriously, try it.
 Just like Mikey, you’ll like it.

 CREAMY VEGAN MUSHROOM RISOTTO

 PREP TIME: 20 minutes | COOK TIME: 1 hour | SERVES: 4 as main dish

 - 4-5 TBS olive oil